 UPDATE 9-17-14: The postcard never came!
 I guess the zip code trick didn’t work.
-Turns out the only way to fix this was by setting up a callback through the Contact Us link within the Google My Business Help Center.
+Turns out the only way to fix this was by setting up a callback through Talk To a Specialist.
 A support rep can help get you verified, as long as you meet some criteria, like being a real person and having a Google account and email.

 Original post from June 26, 2014: Upon visiting the Google homepage in my Chrome browser I noticed a small link below the most-often used sites.
 A link that said something like “Add your Business to Google”.
 I smirked at it at first, knowing that I and clients of mine had tried this before on Google Places, only to be met with the dreaded “PO Box not allowed” message and no recourse but to FALSIFY an address.
 However, in the interest of educating myself and others about how Google My Business works, I decided to ‘eat the red pill’.